 The CVR MRC PhD Programme

 Viral diseases kill many millions of people each year and are a significant global challenge to human health and prosperity.
-We have created a specialized MRC programme to train the next generation of scientists and leaders in virology research.
+We have created a specialised MRC programme to train the next generation of scientists and leaders in virology research.
 There has never been a better time to train as a virologist and the MRC-University of Glasgow Centre for Virus Research (CVR) is the place to do it.
 The CVR is a world-leading virology research institution.
 We are the largest dedicated virology centre in the UK and are amongst the largest in Europe.
 The CVR spans a complex of buildings that seamlessly blend purpose-built virus containment facilities with state of the art imaging and sequencing facilities that are tied together by a community of investigators with a wealth of expertise, knowledge and experience.

 Nurturing the next generation of leaders in virology is a key mission of the CVR.
 We have tailored a competitive PhD programme that is delivered by leaders in their field.
 Our interests range from classical human pathogens to emerging viruses and arboviruses, with research areas covering antiviral responses, virus-host interactions, molecular virology, structural virology and virus discovery.
 We investigate a wide range of important human and animal pathogens, from influenza and herpesviruses to rabies and arboviruses such as bluetongue, dengue and Rift Valley fever.

-"The discoveries and therapies of the future are only possible if we nurture our promising talent in the present" - Massimo Palmarini - CVR Director
+"The discoveries and therapies of the future are only possible if we nurture our promising talent in the present" - Prof Massimo Palmarini - CVR Director

 The CVR MRC PhD programme - Much more than a PhD